 With BYOD devices, it’s also smart to implement further security and accessibility restrictions.
 One effective tactic is a multi-factor authentication system, in which a worker must provide a second step in authentication beyond a password.

 When remote work is a requirement for your business, cloud-based solutions are a must—so that teams are aligned, essential data remains accessible, and productivity doesn’t slow down.
 Make sure to fully leverage the cloud for data sharing, scheduling, communication, and any necessary support requests.

 This principle goes for the tools used by network managers, as well.
-A cloud-based monitoring solution can keep on-site Wi-Fi networks running smoothly for those who continue to use them—as it will vastly improve troubleshooting and assistance efforts.
+A cloud-based monitoring solution, such as Mobile Eye, keeps on-site Wi-Fi networks running smoothly for those who continue to use them—for it can vastly improve troubleshooting and assistance efforts.

 Schedule a demo for Mobile Eye here.